Theory uncertainties of the irreducible background to VBF Higgs production: Input parameters and Computational Tools

 \nnlojet\ is a parton level event generator specializing in the computation of NNLO QCD corrections~\cite{NNLOJET:2025rno}.
 The antenna subtraction formalism~\cite{Gehrmann-DeRidder:2005alt,Gehrmann-DeRidder:2005btv,Daleo:2006xa,Daleo:2009yj,Gehrmann-DeRidder:2012too,Currie:2013vh} is used to regulate IR divergences at each stage of the fixed-order calculations and to provide fully-differential results.
 For Higgs production in the gluon-fusion channel, \nnlojet\ provides $H+j$ predictions at NNLO~\cite{Chen:2014gva,Chen:2016zka}.
 This implies that for observables with at least one ($H+j$), two ($H+2j$) and three jets ($H+3j$), the corresponding fixed order QCD accuracy is NNLO, NLO and LO, respectively.
 In this study, the calculation is performed in the Higgs effective field theory (HEFT) with infinitely large top-quark mass.
 The relevant Standard Model (SM) top-quark mass effects were studied for $H+2j$ at NLO with full theory approximation on the two-loop matrix elements finding comparable NLO/LO ratios between HEFT and SM for differential observables~\cite{Chen:2021azt}, justifying the treatment of top-quark mass in the rest of this study.
 More details on this can be found in App.~\ref{sec:heftvssm}.

-\subsection{POWHEG Box}
+\subsection{POWHEG BOX}

 The \powhegbox~\cite{Frixione:2007vw,Alioli:2010xd,Jezo:2015aia} is an event generator which produces Les Houches events~\cite{Boos:2001cv,Alioli:2013nda} with NLO accuracy that can be matched to parton showers according to the POWHEG method~\cite{Nason:2004rx}.
 In \powhegbox, the following main simulation modes for ggF are available and used in this study: \begin{itemize} \item $H$ boson production at NNLO QCD~\cite{Monni:2019whf} implemented in the \minnlops framework (first achieved by reweighting $H$ in association with one extra jet in the \minlo framework in \cite{Hamilton:2013fea}).
-In this setup, the Higgs boson production without additional jets ($H+0j$) is NNLO accurate, $H+1j$ is NLO accurate and $H+2j$ is LO accurate. \item $Hjj$ at NLO QCD~\cite{Campbell:2012am} implemented in the plain \powhegbox, with $H+0j$ and $H+1j$ not provided and with $H+2j$ at NLO precision. \end{itemize} We note that the \minnlops-based prediction for the 2-jet final state is leading-order accurate.
+In this setup, the Higgs boson production without additional jets ($H+0j$) is NNLO accurate, $H+1j$ is NLO accurate and $H+2j$ is LO accurate. \item $Hjj$ at NLO QCD~\cite{Campbell:2012am} implemented in the plain \powhegbox, with $H+0j$ and $H+1j$ not provided and with $H+2j$ at NLO precision. \end{itemize} We emphasize that the \minnlops-based prediction for the 2-jet final state is leading-order accurate.
 Next-to-leading order precision is achieved by using the $Hjj$ simulation, which requires generation cuts or Born suppression (see Sec.~\ref{subsec:matchingVariations} for details).
 While Born suppression works well at the parton level, full event generation can fail if the simulation of multiple parton interactions is allowed to generate jets at transverse momenta larger than that of the hard process.
 Events with low transverse momentum jets in the hard process, which have large (and in principle unbounded) weights, can then be elevated to the 2-jet final state, which will result in distributions with seemingly random statistical outlier events.
 We therefore decide to define the upper scale for both parton-shower and MPI evolution as the value given by the \texttt{SCALUP} parameter.
 This technique is not available in \herwig, therefore comparisons including \powhegbox+~\herwig will be limited to the parton level.

-We have cross-checked the \powhegbox NLO predictions at fixed order against \nnlojet, \herwig and \sherpa.
 Note that a sample with all three multiplicities ($H+0j$, $H+1j$ and $H+2j$) provided at NLO accuracy can be obtained with an extension of the MiNLO method described in Ref.~\cite{Frederix:2015fyz}, but the corresponding code is currently not publicly available.